 It is important to note that Kentucky has already taken many steps to preserve our most pristine waterways.
-One of those programs, the Division of Water's Kentucky Wild Rivers, now includes 114 miles and many and the season of water waterways committee will help my legislative colleagues and me re-focus our efforts on getting the most from this resource while containing blom protect it so it will still be a viable generations from now as it was centuries ago.
+One of those programs, the Division of Water's Kentucky Wild Rivers, now includes 114 miles and more than 26,000 acres of surrounding land.

+The new waterways committee will help my legislative colleagues and me re-focus our efforts on getting the most from this resource while continuing to protect it so it will still be as. viable generations from now as it was